 Rosalinda: Amanda, Do “millennial” women entrepreneurs have a leg up on their predecessors?

 Amanda: Absolutely.
-Millennials, most of which are new to business ownership, can use social media to understand their industries, network, and access huge pools of resources.
+Millennials, most of which are new to business ownership, can use social media to understand their industries, network, and access huge pools of resources, whether it be marketing advice and help from https://victoriousseo.com/ or from interconnecting discussions on social media platforms like LinkedIn and Twitter.
 Since we’re more comfortable than other generations with sharing our personalities and brands on a widespread scale, we can easily connect with like-minded colleagues and potential clients.